ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/configuring-velocity-smoother.md

 | `vector<double>` | [0.0, 0.0, 0.0] |

 Description
-:   Minimum velocities (m/s) in `[x, y, theta]` axes or `[x, y, z, roll, pitch, yaw]` for full 6-DoF support to send to the robot hardware controllers, to prevent small commands from damaging hardware controllers if that speed cannot be achieved due to stall torque.
+:   Minimum velocities (m/s) in `[x, y, theta]` axes to send to the robot hardware controllers, to prevent small commands from damaging hardware controllers if that speed cannot be achieved due to stall torque.

 ### **`velocity_timeout`**